godotengine/godot-docs/tutorials/ui/size_and_anchors.rst

 The *anchor* properties can be set manually using the custom anchors preset option.
 Here we can change the exact placement and shape of the control with the anchor points and offsets.
 Each control has four anchor points and
-offets: left, right, bottom, and top, which correspond to the respective edges of the control.
+offsets: left, right, bottom, and top, which correspond to the respective edges of the control.
 Anchor offsets represent the relative distance from the anchor point to the corresponding edge of the control.